Considering the next steps after high school? Keep reading for our in-depth guide on how to get into college.

 Colleges typically do not look at grade 7 marks as part of their admissions process, so there’s no need to worry if you had lower grades at a younger age.
 Colleges primarily focus on high school grades and standardized test scores.

 College stands as the next step for most high school students.
 Your secondary education marks the direction of your career and the start of your adult independence.
-While college may not be for everyone, if you get in, you’ll likely be prepared for finding your place in the working world.
-A lot depends on what you want to do and what you can do with your education.
+While college may not be for everyone, if you get in, you’ll likely be prepared to find your place in the working world.